Chart Color Schemes

 Mount Macedon features high concentrations of family households, with a fairly typical median household size

-Family households constitute 81.0% of all households, including 36.7% couples with children, 39.2% couples without children, and 5.0% single parent families.
+Family households comprise 81.0% of all households, including 36.7% couples with children, 39.2% couples without children, and 5.0% single parent families.
 Non-family households account for the remaining 19.0%, with lone person households at 17.1% and group households comprising 1.9%.
-The median household size is 2.6 people, aligning with the Greater Melbourne average.
+The median household size is 2.6 people, which aligns with Greater Melbourne's average.

 Frequently Asked Questions - Households